I want to talk a little about growth and why it is such a powerful force in society.

 A no-growth world also has huge implications for governments.
 Every country in the world today operates with a deficit which means they spend more than they collect in taxes by borrowing money.
 This in turn means that most citizens enjoy many more services like health care, education, water, sanitation, security, unemployment insurance, and old age pensions than they pay for.
 This is only possible when governments have access to large amounts of credit and this is only possible in a growing economy.

-Politicians usually get elected by promising things that cost money to the citizens.
+Politicians usually get elected by promising things to citizens that cost money.
 Since all countries are already running large deficits, our leaders are highly motivated to achieve more economic growth because this helps them stay in power.
 This dynamic also explains why government deficits tend to grow and often become dangerously high.

 Banks make money by loaning money and more growth means they can loan more money.
 A no-growth world would have many fewer banks.